This post may contain affiliate links. Please read our disclosure policy.

 3. Nix Caffeine

-Caffeine is a stimulant, and has been shown to increase cortisol and adrenaline at rest.
-When you’re struggling with HPA-Axis Dysfunction, your body doesn’t need more stimulation.
+Caffeine is a stimulant, and increases both cortisol and adrenaline at rest.
+When you’re struggling with HPA axis issues, your body doesn’t need more stimulation.

 If you’re thinking “I can’t get through the day without coffee!”, that’s a really good sign your body is over-taxed and needs rest and care, not caffeine.